Concussion is an injury to your brain that can occur after a minor head injury.

 What is concussion?

 Concussion is an injury to your brain that may occur after a blow to your head.
 The blow to your head causes your brain to move slightly within your skull.
 This can momentarily disrupt the electrical activity within some of the cells in your brain so that your brain stops working properly for a short period of time.
 It is this disruption that leads to the symptoms of concussion.
-Concussion is also known as 'minor traumatic brain injury' by doctors.
+Concussion is also known as 'mild traumatic brain injury' by doctors.

 Classically, someone with concussion has a headache, appears confused and has loss of memory around the time of their head injury.
 They may also have lost consciousness briefly after the head injury (but not always).
 Being sick (vomiting) and some temporary disturbance of vision (such as blurry vision or 'seeing stars') can also be symptoms of concussion.